Rascal (book): Derivative works

+In 1965 North published Little Rascal, an abridged children's book version illustrated by Carl Burger.

 The book was made into the Disney film Rascal in 1969 starring Bill Mumy as Sterling North.
 The film also featured the voice of Walter Pidgeon as the reminiscing grown Sterling North, Steve Forrest as his father Willard, and Pamela Toll as his sister Theo.

 It was also made into a 52-episode Japanese anime entitled Araiguma Rasukaru.
 The success of the animated series was responsible for the accidental introduction of the raccoon into Japan.

 The Sterling North Museum and book locations

 The setting of the book, their childhood home in Edgerton, Wisconsin (known as Brailsford Junction in the book), is preserved as a museum.
 The author's daughter, Arielle North Olson, a respected children's author in her own right, is an honorary director of the museum.
 Rascal-related items at the museum include the high chair where Rascal tried to eat the sugar cube, the barn where Rascal's entrance hole has been patched, the oak tree where Rascal stayed, Sterling's scratched sentiment of "Damn Kaiser Bill" on the barn (his brother was serving in WWI), Sterling's initials painted inside the garage with the same green paint that went on his canoe, and a recreation of the chicken wire screen protecting their Christmas tree.

 Other nearby locations mentioned in the book are Lake Koshkonong, the Rock River, and the Indianford dam.